shoes/shoes4/README.md

 3. You're ready to go!

-Refer to the [RubyInstaller DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) if you are having issues building native gems.
-You might be forced to download and install [MinGW](http://www.mingw.org/) if your system is missing GCC or make.

 ## Running a Shoes App

 Shoes 4 comes with a command-line app runner.
 Just pass it the filename of your Shoes app.